acuarica/mavends/README.md

 The *Maven Central Repository* became the most used JVM repository.
 Because not only Java code, but Scala, Groovy, Go and every JVM language can deploy to Maven Central.
-Thus making it, the ideal to explore new ideas on how software artifacts are used.
+Thus making it the ideal tool to explore new ideas on how software artifacts are used.

 ## Requirements